syncfusion-content/uwp-docs/uwp/DatePicker/Formatting.md

 ![Features_img1](Features_images/Features_img1.png)

-## Specifying the format for the DateSelector
+## Specifying format for the DateSelector

 The SelectorFormatString property is used to specify the format for the DateSelector.